rapku/Advent-of-Code-2019/README.md

   * spec_mode_manage for parameters referring to writing onto intcode (Thanks to [the post by u/Nexuist on "parameter mode modes](https://www.reddit.com/r/adventofcode/comments/e8aw9j/2019_day_9_part_1_how_to_fix_203_error/)
   * Changed work_intcode to be a dictionary to allow for intcode indexing of any length (anything indexing the intcode now uses **self.work_intcode.get(value, 0)**)
   * Adding opcode 9 functionality and adding 'relbase' for relative base storage in self.mem
+* Day 10:
+  * Checked line of sight using euclidean distance and angle (NumPy linalg.norm() and arctan2() respectively)
+  * Part 2 solved mainly through reuse of distance/angle functions and list/dictionary manipulation